-7.1: COMPETITIVE DIVISION: An Athlete's competitive is a combination of their gender, Age Category, Experience Classification, and Weight Classification (e.g. Female Senior C 54 kg).
-In judged competition, Athletes may only be paired against other Athletes of the same competitive division.

-7.2: CHANGING COMPETITIVE DIVISION: (ATHLETE UPGRADES) An Athlete whose abilities are better aligned to a different Age Category or Experience Class may request an upgrade by completing and submitting an Upgrade Form to the Board of Directors.
-The upgrade request must be sent and approved 2 days prior the event.
-On occasion, special cases may be upgraded and approved by the Board of Director on the spot.

-7.2.1: PERMANENCY OF UPGRADES: Approved Experience Class upgrades are NOT permanent.
-Age Category upgrades do not prevent an Athlete from continuing to compete at their natural Age Category or the right division
+- 9.1: COMPETITIVE DIVISION: An Athlete's competitive division is a combination of their Gender, Age Category, Experience Classification, and Weight Classification (e.g. Female Senior C 54 kg).
+In judged competition, Athletes may only be paired against other Athletes of the same competitive division. - 9.2: CHANGING COMPETITIVE DIVISION: (ATHLETE UPGRADES) An Athlete whose abilities are better aligned to a different Age Category or Experience Class may request an upgrade by completing and submitting an Upgrade Form to the Board of Directors.
+The upgrade request must be sent and approved 2 days prior to the event.
+On occasion, special cases may be upgraded and approved by the Board of Director on the spot. - 9.2.1: Permanency of Upgrades: Approved Experience Class upgrades are NOT permanent.
+Age Category upgrades do not prevent an Athlete from continuing to compete at their natural Age Category or the right division - 9.3: CURRENCY OF MEMBERSHIP: All athletes seeking to compete must keep a current MTO membership.
+Athlete memberships may be purchased once per year and are valid from the day they are purchased until December 31st of that calendar year, at which time they expire.
+All competing athletes must bring proof of their membership currency to each competition. - 9.4: MEMBER CLUBS: When competing, all athletes must represent a training facility that holds a current MTO club membership.
+That training facility must be the athletes' primary location for training Muay Thai.
+Athletes will not be permitted to compete under a facility that does not hold a current MTO club membership.
+Athletes will not be permitted to compete under a facility which is not their primary training facility. - 9.5 ATHLETE COMPETITIVE HISTORY: All athletes must disclose their accurate competitive history prior to competing in an MTO sanctioned event.
+Athletes who do not disclose their accurate competitive history are subject to disciplinary action at the discretion of the MTO Board of Directors. - 9.6 NON-GOVERNMENT SANCTIONED EVENTS: All athletes are prohibited from being involved in any capacity (whether as an athlete, coach, or official) in any combative sport event in Canada which is not sanctioned by a government-recognized Provincial Sport Organization/Multi-Sport Organization.
+Athletes who are discovered or reported to be involved in non-sanctioned competitive activities may be subject to disciplinary action at the discretion of the MTO Board of Directors.
+Athletes should take note that any MTO's insurance policy does not cover athletes competing in non-MTO-sanctioned events.

-RULE 8: WAI KRU & ROUNDS
+RULE 10: WAI KRU & ROUNDS

-8.1.
-WAI KRU- REQUIREMENT: Before the first round, every Athlete must seal the ring and may opt to perform the traditional Muaythai ritual of homage "Wai Kru" according to the customs of Muaythai.

-8.1.1.
-FUNDAMENTAL ELEMENTS: The Athlete must, at a minimum, bow to the canvas three (3) times while wearing a sacred Mongkon.
-Athletes are encouraged to perform a proper Wai Kru consisting of Starting Postures, Sitting Postures and

-Standing Postures.
-It is not permitted to perform any other form of martial art ritual that is not a conventional part of the art of Muaythai.
+- 10.1.
+WAI KRU- REQUIREMENT: Before the first round, every Athlete must seal the ring and may opt to perform the traditional Muay Thai ritual of homage "Wai Kru" according to the customs of Muaythai. - 10.1.1.
+Fundamental Elements: The Athlete must, at a minimum, bow to the canvas three (3) times while wearing a sacred Mongkon.
+Athletes are encouraged to perform a proper Wai Kru consisting of Starting Postures, Sitting Postures and Standing Postures.
+It is not permitted to perform any other form of martial art ritual that is not a conventional part of the art of Muay Thai.